levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- transformer: Function that produces an element of the new array.
+- `transformer:` Function that produces an element of the new array.

-- coll: Array to map over.
+- `coll`: Array to map over.

 **Returns:** A new array with each element being the result of the transformer function.